chandupriya974-data/Cognevance_food_delivery_app_ux_design/Research/Research/Usability-Testing.md

  - Show an item-added confirmation.
  - Make the “Place Order” button more highlighted.
  - Add estimated delivery time on the checkout screen.

-## Test Observations

-- The onboarding purpose was clear.
-- The Get Started button was easy to identify.
-- The home screen made it easy to search and find food or restaurants.
-- Restaurant and food information was understandable.
-- Add to cart and checkout actions where easy to identify.
-- The cart clearly displayed selected items and the total amount.
-- The checkout screen provided clear delivery and payment information.
-- Order confirmation and tracking information was clearly presented.

 ## Issues Identified